I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 They haven't been educated as critical thinkers.

-They're they're sponges, they're emotional sponges.
+They're emotional sponges.

-And the question is when and if actual real world experiences are going to cause them to wake up and realize that everything they're hearing from Obama about their future is not going to happen.
+And the question is, when and if actual real-world experiences are going to cause them to wake up and realize that everything they're hearing from Obama about their future is not going to happen.

-Uh uh I'm still in big trouble.
+I'm still in big trouble.

-What uh will they blame him?
+Will they blame him?

 Or will they credit him for trying in an impossible situation left to him by Bush?

-It's rebounding, things are looking good, blah, blah, blah, blah, blah.
+Things are looking good, blah, blah, blah, blah, blah.

 So it remains to be seen.

-You ask, I mean, I people ask me this all the time, when are people going to wake up?
+I mean, people ask me this all the time.

-I can't, I don't have the answer to it.
+I don't have the answer to it.

-I've got a friend of mine has an interesting theory.
+A friend of mine has an interesting theory.

 Who is he?

-Everybody's got their theories about this, and everybody has their questions about when it's going to turn turn around and so forth.
+Everybody's got their theories about this, and everybody has their questions about when it's going to turn around and so forth.

 We'll see.